mke680/GDOAutomation/README.md

 Company needed workflow automation that could assist with uploading files outputed by the Kodak scanning software to a 3rd party portal.

 There was quite a bit of scope creep in this.
 Each time a version was completed the business would request more features.
 Instead of allowing us to scope the entire business requirement.
+Also because I was seconded to another division for this project they were unwilling to alter internal procedures to better suit automation forcing some very inelegent solutions to problems that shouldn't exist.

 V1 - Upload Single Batch of Files with Metadata to 3rd Party Portal.
 JSON Metadata, Configuration Files for Jar uploader\
 V2 - Add Different clients.
 JSON Metadata reformated based on different job types.
 Configuration Files generator had to support multiple functions.
 Functions split of to ease servicing.\